 When I was traveling into Death Valley for three days, there was quite the need to carry a lot of water for drinking, cooking, and cleaning.

 I didn’t want to leave my dishes dirty for days at a time and I knew that I’d need quite a lot of drinking water because of the 15+ mile hike I was planning for the second day.

-Fortunately, I was able to pick up a couple two-gallon expandable water carriers and fill them before I drove up the mountain.
+Fortunately, I was able to pick up a couple two-gallon expandable water carriers as truck camper accessories and fill them before I drove up the mountain.

 Moving forward, I’ll probably look into something like this Reliance 5-Gallon Folding Water Carrier so that I have to refill less frequently when I’m on the road.

 I’ve personally found that it’s better to err on the side of carrying too much water rather than risking running out when you need it most.

 Doing your best to keep your cooking and eating utensils clean before you store them back with your other truck camper accessories is vital to your health on the road.

 Bacteria can be more likely to remain on dishes and utensils that aren’t adequately cleaned with soap and warm water after each meal.